-The Missouri State-wide Ventilator Cache Program is a stockpile of 217 Newport HT50 ventilators (adult/pediatric \geq 10 kg), 24 Eagle Impact II 731 Series ventilators (adult/pediatric \geq 5 kg), and 5 Ventec VOCSN Pro ventilators (adult/pediatric \geq 5 kg).
-Ventilators can be requested after all other ventilator resources have been expended and the requesting facility must meet the criteria in the Protocol for Allocation of Mechanical Ventilators from the Missouri State-wide Ventilator Cache Program (located in EMResource).
-To request deployment of ventilators, use the Resource Utilization Agreement (located in EMResource) form and submit it through normal incident command procedures.
+The Missouri State-wide Ventilator Cache Program is a stockpile of 500 ventilators including Newport HT50 ventilators (adult/pediatric \geq 10 kg), Eagle Impact II 731 Series ventilators (adult/pediatric \geq 5 kg), andVentec VOCSN Pro ventilators (adult/pediatric \geq 5 kg).
+Ventilators can be requested after all other ventilator resources have been expended and the requesting facility must meet the criteria in the state Ventilator Allocation Criteria and Flow Diagram (located in EMResource).
+To request deployment of ventilators, use the Online Ventilator Request Form (located in EMResource).
 DHSS will make recommendations of which requesting organization will receive the ventilators.
-The state DMAT team will deploy the ventilators and will provide just-in-time training to at least one staff member at the receiving facility.
+The state DMAT team will deploy the ventilators and will provide just-in-time training to at least one staff member at the receiving facility as outlined in the Ventilator Deployment Plan (located in EMResource).
 Ventilator specifications and training videos are located on the DMAT website.